Consider the following substances: 5.00 g powdered platinum and 5... | Channels for Pearson+

 6. Chemical Quantities & Aqueous Reactions Activity Series

 Consider the following substances: 5.00 g powdered platinum and 5.00 g powdered chromium metal.
-Identify the metal that will react with 650.0 mL of a 0.500 M nickel (II) nitrate solution.
-Assuming that the reaction goes to completion, calculate the molarity of the Ni2+ ions remaining after the reaction is complete.
+Identify the metal that will react with 650.0 mL of a 1.5 M nickel (II) nitrate solution.

 Consider the following substances: 5.00 g powdered platinum and 5.00 g powdered chromium metal.
-Identify the metal that will react with 650.0 mL of a 0.500 M nickel (II) nitrate solution.
-Assuming that the reaction goes to completion, calculate the molarity of the Ni2+ ions remaining after the reaction is complete.
+Identify the metal that will react with 650.0 mL of a 1.5 M nickel (II) nitrate solution.

 ANSWERS OPTIONS